romkey/pdxhackerspace-hackstack/bfg-repo-cleaner/README.md

 # bfg-repo-cleaner

-Use this to purge files from git's history.
+Use [BFG repo cleaner](https://github.com/rtyley/bfg-repo-cleaner) to purge files from git's history.

 Especially useful with this repo which is full of files that might have *cough* accidentally contained sensitive information.